pszemraj/vid2cleantxt/README.md

 ## How to get this to work on your machine (aka installation)

+**Important** the first time the code runs on your machine, it will download the pretrained transformers model (approx 1 gb).
+After the first run, it will be cached locally on your machine, and you will not need to sit through that again.

 * Currently, just normal Git methods.
 You can also download the .zip from the site, if you run the scripts in the same configuration it should work fine.

 * Will make some changes that don't require vid2cleantxt_folder to be in the same folder as audio2text_functions for example.